Global Ease of Living Index: a machine learning framework for longitudinal analysis of major economies: Discussion

-Broadening the scope of parameters within the Sustainability Index—by incorporating metrics like biodiversity, waste management practices, and climate resilience—would yield a more comprehensive view of environmental and societal health.
-Furthermore, expanding empirical validation through extensive physical surveys-for example, conducting surveys in major Australian cities —could improve our comprehension of living situations and strengthen data reliability.
-Creating an interactive dashboard for EoLI based on GitHub.io would allow users to interact with the index in real-time and promote dynamic data additions.
-These efforts when combined will better guarantee that the index stays relevant, and flexible for the changing global conditions, encouraging a group effort toward sustainable growth and improved living standards.
+In future work, broadening the scope of parameters within the Sustainability Index—by incorporating metrics such as biodiversity, waste management practices, and climate resilience—would yield a more comprehensive view of environmental and societal health.
+Furthermore, expanding empirical validation through extensive physical surveys, for example, conducting surveys in major Australian cities, could improve our understanding of living situations and strengthen data reliability.
+Creating an interactive dashboard for Global EoLI would enable users to interact with the index in real-time, promoting dynamic data additions.
+These efforts, when combined, will better guarantee that the index stays relevant and flexible for the changing global conditions, encouraging a group effort toward sustainable growth and improved living standards.
+Finally, effective strategies to quantify uncertainties by incorporating Bayesian inference in our framework can provide further improvements.
+Our framework features major components and steps involving data imputation, dimensionality reduction, weighting, and aggregatio and hence the resulting index could be sensitive to modelling choices.
+In future work, it be valuable to include robustness checks that includes, bootstrap analysis, Monte Carlo simulations, and sensitivity tests for the weighting scheme and input variables.